 Swarovski jewelry may be less expensive than fine jewelry, but it still requires care.
 Following these tips will keep your jewelry in wearable condition for years to come.

 Always remove your Swarovski jewelry before showering and washing.
 Soaps and cleansers containing harsh chemicals can damage the finish and settings.
-Avoid allowing skin moisturizer, oils, and makeup to come into contact with it.
+Avoid allowing skin moisturizers, oils, and makeup to come into contact with it.

 You can also clean Swarovski crystal jewelry with mild detergent, a soft-bristled toothbrush, and warm water.
 Rinse with clean water and dry using a soft towel or cloth.